WordPress Sitemap: How to Create, Check, and Submit One

 • It adds a link to your XML sitemap to the robots.txt file

-• It breaks up large sitemaps into smaller ones (e.g., a page sitemap, a post sitemap, a category sitemap, etc.)
+• It breaks up large sitemaps into smaller ones and links them together in a sitemap index (e.g., a page sitemap, a post sitemap, a category sitemap, etc.)

-The XML Sitemaps plugin is a free and easy option for generating an XML sitemap for WordPress.
-It also notifies search engines when new pages are added or changed.
+The XML Sitemap Generator for Google plugin is a free and easy option for generating an XML sitemap for a WordPress site.

 Once you install the plugin, it automatically creates the sitemap.